 For amenities, workers mentioned advantages, such as subsidized transportation, on-site meals or free parking.

 CFOs didn’t respond in exactly the same way in the survey.
-They said that they consider the top nonmonetary benefits to be related to health and wellness, such as free gym memberships.
+They said they consider the top nonmonetary benefits to be related to health and wellness, such as free gym memberships.

 - 75 percent of employers plan to increase wages in 2017, with 34 percent looking at bonuses and incentives